all Zweiradler Tours

 Forclaz Trek 500

 Gloves from Decathlon, are supposed to be windproof and water-repellent, but in reality only resists weak wind and very little water.
+Below 10 °C my hands were always still freezing in them.

 51 g